apache/drill/_docs/connect-a-data-source/plugins/070-hive-storage-plugin.md

 ### Guidelines for Using the `store.hive.conf.properties` Option

-When you set Hive properties at the session level, use the following guidelines:
+When you set Hive properties at the session level, follow these guidelines:

 - Do not set property values in quotes.
 Setting property values in quotes could result in incorrect parsing.
 - Separate the property name and value with an equality sign (=).